 Another war over, the inevitable changes of a post-war period followed, but this time bringing less spectacular transitions.
 Valuable additions were made to the parent QAIMNS through the Military Families Nursing Service and Queen Alexandra's Military Nursing Service India.

 This time, when hostilities ceased, as a result of the war the view was that the Army Nursing Service had to be incorporated properly into the Army.
 In 1949 the QAIMNS became a Corps of the Army and was renamed Queen Alexandra's Royal Army Nursing Corps.
-At that time the Corps was an all officer one but could be supplemented by members of the Territorial Army and Reserves.
+At that time the Corps recruited Officers only and was supplemented by members of the Territorial Army and Reserves.

 In 1950, servicewomen were recruited and student nurse training began.
 In 1992 male nurses rebadged from the RAMC into the QARANC.